Strauss-Kahn New York sexual assault case dismissed

 "I am most deeply grateful to my wife and family who have gone through this ordeal with me."

-He added: "We will have nothing further to say about this matter and we look forward to returning to our home and resuming something of a more normal life."'Rush to judgment'
+He added: "We will have nothing further to say about this matter and we look forward to returning to our home and resuming something of a more normal life."

 Outside the court on Tuesday, Mr Strauss-Kahn's lawyer, William Taylor, accused the media, police and prosecutors of a "collective rush to judgment".